An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: eICU-CRD Results

+Figure~\ref{fig:performance_vs_filter_size_eicu} presents extended analyses of training time scaling with dataset size across the seven prediction tasks in the eICU-CRD dataset.

-\subsubsection{Training Time Scaling Plots}
+\subsection{Training Time Scaling Plots}

-Figure~\ref{fig:model_time_performance_eicu_all_targets} presents extended analyses of training time scaling with dataset size across the five prediction tasks in the eICU dataset.
+Figure~\ref{fig:model_time_performance_eicu_all_targets} presents extended analyses of training time scaling with dataset size across the seven prediction tasks in the eICU-CRD dataset.
 Training time is reported on a logarithmic scale and shown for all classifiers and weighting strategies.
-These plots complement the rank-based comparisons by illustrating absolute training durations and highlighting the scaling gap between tree-based ensembles and deep learning models as sample size increases.
+These plots complement the rank-based comparisons by showing absolute training durations.
+They suggest that training costs increase more gradually for tree-based methods than for deep learning models as sample size grows, while the inference-based foundation models remain comparatively efficient on a per-task basis.